awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 ## Viewing your licenses<a name="view-share-licenses"></a>

 AWS Marketplace automatically creates licenses for AMI, container, machine learning, SaaS, and data products that you purchase\.
 You can share those licenses with other accounts in your organization\.

+**Note**
+Although licenses are created for SaaS products, the sharing of SaaS licenses are not currently supported\.

 You manage and share licenses using AWS License Manager\.
 However, you can use AWS Marketplace to view the licenses for products that you purchased from within AWS Marketplace\.